thunderbird/webext-file-system-access/README.md

 - `writeFileWithPicker(Blob, FsaPermissions, FsaPickerOptions)`
   Opens a file picker dialog, saves the provided `Blob` to the selected location, and returns an `FsaFile` object.
 If the permissions specified in the `FsaPermissions` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.

+- `getFolderWithPicker(FsaPermissions, FsaPickerOptions)`
+  Opens a folder picker dialog to select a folder.
+If the permissions specified in the `FsaPermissions` object have not yet been granted, the user is prompted for the permissions after the folder picker has closed.
+  _Only the `defaultFolderId` property of the `FsaPickerOptions` is evaluated, the other properties do not apply to folders._

 - `getPermissions(folderId, fileName)`
   Returns a `FsaPermissions` object with the current permissions for the specified item.